 To really benefit from working with patients, carers and the public, we encourage all teams and projects to be set up in a way that provides the opportunity for meaningful involvement of patients and the public so that they may become truly embedded as members of our HDR UK community.
 To support our teams and partners achieve this, we worked with patients, members of the public, staff members and others experts in the field to develop a set of Guiding Principles.

-We’ll be putting together some case studies to showcase the impact that patients and members of the public have made but in the meantime, find out how our Public Advisory Board have been involved.
+We’re creating some case studies to showcase the impact patients and members of the public have made but in the meantime, find out how our Public Advisory Board have been involved.

 Interested in getting involved?

-We’ve been working to increase and improve the quality of our patient and public involvement and engagement activities across the HDR UK Institute and are keen to work with a wide range of people in as many different projects and areas of work as possible.
-You can get involved in as much or as little as you like and we hope to grow to a wide range of opportunities to help you find something that suits your needs.
+We’ve been working to increase and improve the quality of our patient and public involvement and engagement activities, and are keen to work with a wide range of people in as many different projects and areas of our work as possible.
+You can get involved in as much or as little as you like and through our growing range of opportunities we hope you’ll find something that suits your needs.

 You don’t need to be pro-access when it comes to health data to get involved either.
-There is a great value to having a mix of thoughts and opinions – all we ask is that you are respectful of the views of others and have a great level of interest in health data research, whatever you think about it.
+We value having a mix of thoughts and opinions – all we ask is that you are respectful of the views of others and have a personal interest in health data research, whatever you think about it.